nextstrain/cli/doc/aws-batch.md

 You may set any bucket options you want, but the bucket should be private and inaccessible to the public (which is the default).

-While the Nextstrain CLI will remove what it uploaded to the bucket after each run, it is still possible that orphaned data may be left behind.
-You should add a [lifecycle retention policy][] to the bucket which expires (deletes) objects 30 days after creation so that you don't continue to pay for their storage.
+Note that the Nextstrain CLI will **not** remove what it uploaded to the bucket after each run.
+You must add a [lifecycle retention policy][] to the bucket which expires (deletes) objects 30 days after creation so that you don't continue to pay for their storage.
+You may use a shorter (or longer) lifetime, but Amazon's prorated billing uses a minimum duration of one month.

 [lifecycle retention policy]: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html